ChrisCross1983/Home-of-wildlife-animals/README.md

 * [Gitpod](https://www.gitpod.io/) - Used to develop the website.
 * GitBash - Terminal used to push changes to the GitHub repository.
 * [GitHub](https://github.com/) - Used as the respository for the projects code after being pushed from Git.
+* [cloudconvert](https://cloudconvert.com/png-to-webp) - Used to convert and resize the images on the website.

 # Deployment